 Mariah Craven, Director of Communications & Marketing Mariah manages The Women’s Foundation’s external communications using new media, social media and traditional media to keep supporters informed and engaged, and to raise the public profile of the organization.
 She maintains The Women’s Foundation website, blog and social media services, which include Twitter, Facebook, LinkedIn and YouTube.
 She also writes The Foundation’s e-newsletters and develops online giving campaigns.
 Prior to joining Washington Area Women’s Foundation, Mariah served as press secretary for a New York City mayoral campaign.
 Before that, she worked as a broadcast journalist in New York, Kentucky and Minnesota.
 In addition to covering general news, she focused on topics including healthcare, poverty, immigration, and women’s issues.
 Mariah used her skills and interests to produce a documentary about women in southern Louisiana who were doing outstanding work to help their communities recover from the 2005 hurricane season.
 Mariah has a master’s degree in journalism from New York University and a bachelor’s degree in English from Boston University.

-Lauren Stillwell, Program Officer Lauren manages The Women’s Foundation’s workforce development and financial education and asset-building programs, and the Early Care and Education Funders Collaborative.
+Lauren Stillwell, Program Officer Lauren manages Stepping Stones, The Women’s Foundation’s economic security grantmaking initiative.
+Her portfolio includes workforce development, asset building, and early care and education.
+In this role, she manages the Early Care and Education Funders Collaborative, and serves on the Steering Committee of the Greater Washington Workforce Development Collaborative.
 Prior to joining The Women’s Foundation, Lauren managed grantmaking and donor engagement at The Community Foundation for Montgomery County, an affiliate of The Community Foundation for the National Capital Region.
-Her experience includes extensive work with safety net programs, and nonprofit capacity building.
-Lauren has also served on the Steering Committee of Nonprofit Montgomery, an affiliate of the Nonprofit Roundtable of Greater Washington, working to increase the collective strength, visibility and influence of the nonprofit sector.
-She currently serves on the Board of Directors of Project Create, a nonprofit providing arts education opportunities for DC children and youth experiencing homelessness and poverty.
-Lauren holds a bachelor’s degree in cultural anthropology from the College of the Holy Cross.
+She has served on the steering committee of Nonprofit Montgomery, an affiliate of the Nonprofit Roundtable of Greater Washington, working to increase the collective strength, visibility and influence of the nonprofit sector.
+She currently serves on the board of directors of Project Create, a nonprofit providing arts education opportunities for DC children and youth experiencing homelessness and poverty.
+Lauren holds a bachelor’s degree in cultural anthropology from the College of the Holy Cross..